isomerpages/moe-firsttoapayohpri/_curriculum/Mathematics.md

 	</tr>
 </tbody></table>

+Since the 2021 CATalytics Project with SEAB research team, students learn through a series of lessons which involved procuring and customising day-to-day items (eg: 1 kg of rice, 650 g of flour, 1 kg 400 g of red beans, etc) and setting up learning stations in the hall, taking into much consideration prevailing SMM requirements.
+All students of varying academic progress benefit very much from the experiential and authentic hands-on experiences on the topic Measurement, especially the sub-topic Mass.
+The students’ learning experiences increase their motivation to explore real life objects, and heighten the relevance of Math to everyday activities.

 <h6><b>IMPROVING CONFIDENCE AND ACHIEVEMENT IN NUMERACY (ICAN)</b></h6>

 The ICAN programme is a collaboration between schools and MOE to support low progress learners students using intervention strategies and models that are guided by research to tackle the 4 key issues of learning gaps, language, motivation and memory.
 The lessons follow the FREMC structure – Factual Fluency, Readiness, Engagement, Mastery and Consolidation.